Energy Fuels Inc. (UUUU) upgraded Issued by Wall Street Gurus

 UUUU’s Market Performance

-After a stumble in the market that brought UUUU to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.83% of gains for the given period.
+After a stumble in the market that brought UUUU to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.54% of loss for the given period.

 Insider Trading